onap/doc/docs/guides/onap-user/design/index.rst

 **The "Core" Design Process includes the following steps:**

 * Pre-Onboarding
-    A VNF/PNF Provider delivers VNF descriptor, model and artefacts (e.g. HEAT template), which will be validated and packaged for onboarding to ONAP
+    A VNF/PNF/CNF Provider delivers its descriptor, model and artefacts (e.g. HEAT template, Helm Chart), which will be validated and packaged for onboarding to ONAP

 * (Resource)-Onboarding
-    In the SDC a License Model is created, the VNF/PNF package imported and a Vendor Software Product (VSP) is created
+    In the SDC a License Model is created, the VNF/PNF/CNF package imported and a Vendor Software Product (VSP) is created

 * VF Creation and Testing